mabdelatty1987/vmm-v3-script/Lab/cn2-early/README.md

 # Installing kubernetes and CN2 early release
+# This document is no longer valid since CN2 has been officially GA.
+# this document is keep as reference only.

 ## Introduction

 This document provide guide on how to install kubernetes and CN2 (cloud native contrail networking) early release